mossida/sync/CONTRIBUTING.md

 - <b>CI checks for commit messages</b>: Our Continuous Integration (CI) pipeline includes a check that validates all commit messages in a pull request (PR) against the Conventional Commits format.

-- <b>Impact on code reviews</b>: PRs with commit messages that fail the CI check will be temporarily skipped for code review.
+- <b>Impact on code reviews</b>: PRs with commit messages that fail the CI check will be temporarily skipped for code review (will be marked invalid).
 We believe that well-written commit messages are essential for efficient code reviews and for making the codebase easier to understand and navigate.
 Therefore, ensuring your commits adhere to the Conventional Commits format is crucial for receiving timely reviews.

 Writing effective commit messages: